 Before construction began on The Rooms, archaeological work was done to ensure none of the history was lost.
 The Rooms was built in a way that preserved the history beneath it.

 The Rooms is an innovative, culturally relevant institution that represents and showcases Newfoundland and Labrador to itself and to the world, and brings the wider world to its doorstep.

-- conduct research with respect to the history, natural history, culture and heritage of the province for the purpose of paragraph (a);
+(b) conduct research with respect to the history, natural history, culture and heritage of the province for the purpose of paragraph (a);

-- advance and promote the works of contemporary visual artists of the Province;
+(d) advance and promote the works of contemporary visual artists of the province;

-- support the development of cultural industries in the Province;
+(e) support the development of cultural industries in the province;

-- provide and enhance client services and partnerships to promote the cultural collections of the Province and to show other national and international collections.
+(h) provide and enhance client services and partnerships to promote the cultural collections of the province and to show other national and international collections.

 Read The Rooms Strategic Plan.

 In June of 2017, The Rooms completed a Public Consultation after seeking feedback and opinion from the community at large.
 Click here to see the results.